DaveBenham/VenomModules/README.md

 ![Benjolin Oscillator module image](doc/BenjolinOsc.png)
 A complex chaotic oscillator emulating the oscillator and rungler components of a Benjolin.
 It produces 7 outputs: two pairs of triangle and pulse waves with exponential FM, two varying width pulse outputs, and a stepped voltage output similar to a random sample & hold.
 Frequency range is very wide, from slow LFO rates to high audio rates.
 Connect a resonant filter with excellent ping characteristics, and you have a complete functional Benjolin.

-The Benjolin was invented by Rob Horkijk in 2009.
+The Benjolin was invented by Rob Hordijk in 2009.
 It is a non-traditional / experimental electronic musical instrument that uses a small number of simple circuits and a minimal number of knobs to create an astonishing range of sounds and patterns.
 Extensive use of feedback and cross-modulation makes the Benjolin a chaotic sound source, with the ability to create stable patterns as well.

 There have been many variations of the Benjolin, but the basic functional architecture is always the same - two oscillators, a specialized shift register construct called the Rungler, and a resonant state variable filter.
 This module is based on the Eurorack version 2 of the Benjolin created by After Later Audio in collaboration with Rob Hordijk.